 Texture Artist The texture artist’s main duty is to create photorealistic textures for mapping onto 3-D objects used in video games, films, television, music videos, or commercials—like wrapping a gift box in patterned paper.
 These textures will often be created from scratch, but may also be created from existing materials.
 Familiarity with the requisite software is required, as well as familiarity with the process of UV mapping.
 To create the appropriate finishes, a texture artist may scan photographs and then digitally apply the textures to objects and environments previously created by other members of the effects team, or they may create custom textures that go far beyond what appears in nature.
-As members of the visual effects team, texture artists must maintain a high level of photorealism in whatever surfaces they choose so as to enhance the 3-D environment and fit the requirements of the model pipeline and shading setup.
+As members of the visual effects team, texture artists must maintain a high level of photorealism in whatever surfaces they choose so as to enhance the 3D environment and fit the requirements of the model pipeline and shading setup.

-Los Angeles, California, USA Los Angeles, Spanish for "The Angels"; officially: the City of Los Angeles; colloquially: by its initials L.A.) is the second-most populous city in the United States, after New York City.
+Los Angeles, California, United States of America Los Angeles, Spanish for 'The Angels'; officially the City of Los Angeles, known colloquially by its initials L.A. is the second-most populous city in the United States, after New York City.
 Los Angeles is the largest and most populous city in the state of California and the cultural, financial, and commercial center of Southern California.
 The economy of Los Angeles is driven by international trade, entertainment (television, motion pictures, video games, music recording, and production), aerospace, technology, petroleum, fashion, apparel, and tourism.
 Other significant industries include finance, telecommunications, law, healthcare, and transportation.
 A number of gaming powerhouses have developed a considerable presence in the area, helping LA become a city synonymous with game development.
 These studios include Playstation Santa Monica, Riot Games, Naughty Dog and Electronic Arts (EA).